Prime Minister Narendra Modi to flag off Ganga Vilas Cruise on January 13: Official | Science-Environment

 Prime Minister Narendra Modi will flag off 'Ganga Vilas Cruise' on January 13 and preparations for the programme have started, district authorities said on Thursday.

-''Prime Minister Narendra Modi will flag off the world's longest cruise tour from Varanasi in Uttar Pradesh to Assam to Dibrugarh via Bangladesh on January 13,'' the Information and Public Relations Department of Uttar Pradesh said in a tweet in Hindi.
+''Prime Minister Narendra Modi will flag off the world's longest cruise tour from Varanasi in Uttar Pradesh to Dibrugarh in Assam via Bangladesh on January 13,'' the Information and Public Relations Department of Uttar Pradesh said in a tweet in Hindi.

+The department said that the cruise after leaving Varanasi will pass through Ghazipur, Buxar and Patna before reaching Kolkata.

+The cruise will stay on Bangladesh rivers for a fortnight and thereafter will return to India via Guwahati and reach Dibrugarh, the department said.

 Though the administration is yet to receive any formal programme of Modi from the Prime Minister's Office, the district administration has already started the preparations.
 Varanasi Divisional Commissioner Kaushal Raj Sharma and District Magistrate S Rajalingam have given necessary instructions in this regard to the officials of Culture department, Tourism department and Inland Waterways Transport.